exercism/python/exercises/concept/making-the-grade/.docs/instructions.md

 While you can give "partial credit" on exam questions, overall exam scores have to be `int`s.
 So before you can do anything else with the class scores, you need to go through the grades and turn any `float` scores into `int`s.
 Lucky for you, Python has the built-in [`round()`][round] function you can use.

-The round function will round down fractional parts less than 0.5, and round up fractional parts greater than or equal to 0.5.
-For example, a score of 75.45 or 75.49 will round to 75, and score a of 75.50 or 75.64 will round to 76.
-There shouldn't be any scores that have more than two places after the decimal point.

 Create the function `round_scores()` that takes a `list` of `student_scores`.
 This function should _consume_ the input `list` and `return` a new list with all the scores converted to `int`s.
 The order of the scores in the resulting `list` is not important.